ravelandante/roboviz/README.md

 The 'brain' of the Robot will be constructed into an ANN if the _CREATE_BRAIN_ constant in _robotUtils.py_ is set to **True**.
 While this does construct an ANN, it currently serves no purpose and is meant only for future development.
 Furthermore, the methods _step_ in _robot.py_, _stepNetwork_ in _environment.py_, _calcAccelaration_ in _robotComp.py_ and other class attributes are unused and merely written for future extension.

+_Note: the brain can only be constructed for a homogeneous swarm_

 ****

 ## Testing